 Prepreg

-The Carbon and Fiberglass Prepregs offer a number of specific advantages.
+The Carbon and Fiberglass Prepregs offer a number of specific advantages

 The term “prepreg” refers to woven or unidirectional fibers pre-impregnated with a thermoset polymer matrix, such as epoxy, BMI, cyanate ester, phenolic, etc. The fibers used in prepreg include glass fibers, basalt fibers, carbon fibers and aramid fibers.
 Prepregs are available for nearly every application with a wide variety of resin systems.
 The proper curing agent is already included within the resin systems, therefore, the prepreg is ready to lay up into the mold.
 Pressure and heat are then used to cure the laminate.